-The most frequent tree service we get asked about is skirting and shaping a spruce.
+The most frequent tree service we get asked about with spruce is skirting and shaping.
 Skirting or raising the spruce tree trims the lowest branches out.
-This is good when done sparingly and the height of the tree to make lawn mowing easy is too high for the overall heath of the tree.
-Excessive spruce trimming actually makes it more likely to blow over.
+This is fine when done sparingly.
+It makes lawn mowing easier but can hurt the overall heath of the tree.
+Also excessive spruce trimming and removal of branches in the crown actually makes it more likely to blow over during storms.

 Spruce Tree Trimming

 Lifting or skirting a spruce tree may help with landscaping chores and keep a spruce from collecting trash.
 However, take too many branches away and the next heavy snow may break or flatten the branches.
 Arborists’ recommend not skirting a tree for cosmetic reasons.

 A spruce trimming is usually cosmetic and also for taking the branches away from windows, sidewalks and other structures.
 Spruce serve as a great wind shield and are planted throughout southwest Colorado to control snow drifts.

 Since spruce trees are alive all year long, they are especially sensitive to dry winters and may need a winter watering done on a monthly basis to maintain health.

 Spruce tree removal is more straightforward then removing a cottonwood or maple tree.
 Spruce trees may have to be removed but it’s rare that it is a technical removal of a hazard tree.
 A spruce tree in decline will thin out and start to die from the top down.
 Sadly most early deaths of spruce are due to lack of water.
 There maybe other symptoms after that but ultimately, a spruce that doesn’t get enough water throughout the year will decline and cause a removal event to occur.